HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

 Here, we see a sobering picture.
 Regardless of the percentile, it seems that all observed hosts are serving an equivalent amount of first and third-party scripts.
-The median host serves 10 of each type, the 75th percentile serves 20 of each type, and the 90th percentile host serves _34 third-party scripts_.
+The median host serves 10 of each type, the 75th percentile serves 20 of each type, and the 90th percentile host serves 34 third-party scripts!

 This is a problematic and worrying trend.
 Third-party scripts are responsible for all sorts of damage when it comes to performance.
 Third-party scripts may do a number of things, such as running expensive timers that orchestrate multitudes of tasks, attach their own event listeners that add extra work which can delay interactivity, and some video and social media third-parties ship exorbitant amounts of scripts to power the services they provide.